oracle/python-cx_Oracle/doc/src/cursor.rst

    dictionary, the values will be bound by name and if the arguments are a sequence the values will be bound by position.
-Note that if the values are bound by position, the order of the variables is from left to right as they are encountered in the statement.
+Note that if the values are bound by position, the order of the variables is from left to right as they are encountered in the statement and SQL statements are processed differently than PL/SQL statements.
+For this reason, it is generally recommended to bind parameters by name instead of by position.

    A reference to the statement will be retained by the cursor.
 If None or the same string object is passed in again, the cursor will execute that